marked-gil/goodwill-events/README.md

     > As a user, I can register as a member and sign in so that I can reserve seats.

     * ACCEPTANCE CRITERIA:
-        * GIVEN the user is not signed in, WHEN they visit the seating page THEN they are still able to see the seat map and the available seats.
-        * GIVEN the user is not signed in, WHEN they attempt to make a reservation THEN they are redirected to the sign-in page with a flash feedback message.
+        * GIVEN the user is not signed in, WHEN they attempt to make a reservation by clicking the 'reserve a seat' button THEN they are redirected to the Sign-In page with a flash feedback message.
-        * GIVEN the un-signed-in user has been redirected to the ‘sign-in’ page from the seating page, WHEN the user signed in THEN the user is redirected back to the seating page.
+        * GIVEN the un-signed-in user has been redirected to the Sign-In page, WHEN the user signs in THEN the user is redirected back to the Seat Reservation Page of the Event.

     * TASKS:
         *  Redirect the user to the sign-in page when the un-signed-in user attempts to book a reservation
         * Flash a feedback message to the user to sign in when redirected to the sign-in page
-        * Redirect the user back to the seating page after signing in
+        * Redirect the user back to the event's Seat Reservation page after signing in

 * User Story: **Make Event Seat Reservation**
     > As a user, I can reserve a seat so that I can choose the available seat I want and ensure I have a seat during the event.